ifwe/bruce/doc/coding.md

 -----

-coding.md: Copyright 2014 Tagged, Inc.
+coding.md: Copyright 2014 if(we), Inc.

 coding.md is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.